As slippery hands can cut your climbing capability in half, this basic piece of equipment can make or break a climb.

+This review discusses the best chalk bags for climbing currently on the market.
 Use our top picks and buyer’s guide below to help you purchase the chalk bag that suits you best.

 The Arc’teryx C80, overall, is just a joy to use.
 Its large size makes it easy to keep your whole hand dry and grippy with chalk and its design is incredibly efficient, making it our (and many climbers’) favourite chalk bag.

 The opening has a rigid ring that keeps it open at all times so that you never miss a reach back, with a drawcord system that is one of the most effective yet.

 The wide opening even allows for double-handed chalking.
 The softly tapered shape guides your hands directly to the chalk, minimising fumbling and/or chalk spill.

 The inside material is soft and comfortable, with the basket depth allowing you to load as much chalk as you could need.

 What’s more, it has a zippered pocket to stow away small essentials as well as a bottle opener built into the belt system in case you bring along a celebratory beverage!

 The Arc’teryx C80 Chalk Bag is durable, comfortable and its effective design ensures no chalk will stray.
 Its ease of use and reliability makes it our top pick on our list of chalk bags.

 The vintage-looking STATIC Waxed Canvas Chalk Bag is not only made with the most durable fabric available, but it also consists of 12 components that are hand-stitched together to produce this final high-quality product.

 It is this reliable quality that makes us rank it the most durable of our chalk bag favourites.